-- gain exposure to a global equity portfolio

-- achieve investment growth

-- support the transition towards a more socially equitable economy.
+- gain exposure to a global equity portfolio - achieve investment growth - support the transition towards a more socially equitable economy. - This product is based outside the UK and is therefore not subject to UK sustainable investment labelling and disclosure requirements.

 The Investment Manager's "Solutions" or "Transition" eligibility criteria are described as follows: